Wayan123/GenerativeAI/vector-dbs/README.md

 ## Embeddings

+Embedding is just a vector, a list of numbers with a semantic meaning only understandable by the machine.

-Turning Words, Images and Videos into Numbers
+Turning Words, Images and Videos into Numbers.

 Embeddings are techniques that convert complex data, such as words, into simpler numerical representations (called vectors).
 This makes it easier for AI systems to understand and work with the data.